papicella/conftest-snyk-demos/README.md

 The full rule set of snyk code is [here](https://docs.snyk.io/scan-applications/snyk-code/security-rules-used-by-snyk-code)_

 - Run it as follows.
-Here there is only a single Rego policy file so we don't need to specify which one we are using here
+Here there is only a single Rego policy file, so we don't need to specify which one we are using here

 ```shell
 $ snyk code test --json ../sca-test/snyk-boot-web | conftest test -